Meet the CSSI 2016 Professors

 Jennifer Wolff is a developmental biologist interested in the embryonic development of the nervous system.
 She is currently using genetic and molecular approaches to investigate how male-specific neurons that influence mating arise during development in the model organism C. elegans.
 She teaches Animal Developmental Biology, Developmental Neurobiology, Genetics, and Introductory Biology.

-Professor Davidson is the co-Director of the Carleton Summer Science Institute
+Professor Wolff is a co-Director of the Carleton Summer Science Institute

 Annie Bosacker received her Ph.D. from the University of Minnesota in 2008.
 She is an animal behaviorist, and her primary interest is in the social behavior of primates.
 She studies a population of baboons living in Gombe National Park, Tanzania.
 Annie is particularly interested in how social circumstances influence an individual’s exposure to stress and how the negative effects of stress might influence the evolution of social behaviors.
 Annie is a visiting professor in the Department of Biology and the director of Carleton’s Marine Ecology program in Australia.

 Frank McNally received his Ph.
 D. from the University of Wisconsin - Madison in 2014 after graduating from Carleton College in 2009.
 Frank works in the particle astrophysics field with the IceCube Neutrino Observatory located at the South Pole.
 His research interests are currently focused on identification of nearby sources of high-energy cosmic rays.
 Specifically, he is working on improving cosmic-ray primary reconstruction methods for ground-based detectors.
 As a visiting professor at Carleton he has taught Fluids and Waves and Introduction to Astronomy.

 Professors - Session B (July 17 - August 5):